-- 5) Not include items that are vulgar, obscene, libelous or denigrate others on account of actual or perceived race, color, religion, creed, national origin, gender, sex, sexual orientation, disability, or other legally protected category. - 6) Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
-Not display any signs of gang affiliation that may increase the level of conflict or violent behavior in schools, or under circumstances in which school administration may reasonably forecast that violence or substantial disruption of school activities will occur.
+- Not include items that are vulgar, obscene, libelous or denigrate others on account of actual or perceived race, color, religion, creed, national origin, gender, sex, sexual orientation, disability, or other legally protected category. - 6) Not promote and/or endorse the use of alcohol, tobacco or illegal drugs and/or encourage other illegal or violent activities.
+Not display any signs of gang affiliation that may increase the level of conflict or violent behavior in schools, or under circumstances in which school administration may reasonably forecast that violence or substantial disruption of school activities will occur. - 7) Clothing containing inappropriate language, sexual overtones or promoting/advertising the use of alcohol, tobacco, e-cigarettes, or drugs is forbidden on school property.
+Improper clothing (such clothing includes, but is not limited to, bare midriffs, low cut tops exposing cleavage, spaghetti straps, tank tops, exposed underwear, short shorts above mid-thigh, pajamas, slippers, etc.) is not acceptable.
+Shoes, sneakers, or sandals must be worn at all times.
+Students will be required to change or cover up inappropriate clothing.